How to Handle Cyber Hecklers

 Cyber-heckling: Welcoming You to the Web

-First of all, whenever you are writing on the Web, bear in mind that you will sooner or later meet with people who simply do not agree with your opinions.
 Wherever possible, always agree to disagree, and remember that it is not your job to ‘educate’ people.
 You do have the social responsibility to spread awareness about new things and provide channels for your readers to educate themselves.
 But that’s about it.
-Don’t force your opinions or judgments onto others because that’s how fights get started in the first place.

-Why do Some People Act Like Asses Online?
+Why Do Some People Behave Rudely Online?

 Simply put, when you are hiding behind a fake name, you don’t act like your normal self.
 You may use profanity more willingly or join in with the community’s staple jokes, calling people names that you would otherwise not do in school, at a restaurant, or at work.
 This behavioral change is separated by a very fine line.
 It’s so fine that you can toggle this behavior on and off like a light switch.

-Two faces of a coin
+Two Faces of a Coin

 Conclusion

-Bigotry – a stubborn and complete intolerance of any creed, belief, or opinion that differs from one’s own (dictionary.com) – is big on the Internet because of one simple truth.
-We may have the infrastructure to communicate with one another halfway across the world, but society, at large, may not have the maturity to handle all our cultural differences on a global scale as yet.
+Bigotry – a stubborn and complete intolerance of any creed, belief, or opinion that differs from one’s own (dictionary.com) – is prevalent on the Internet because of one simple truth.
+We may have the infrastructure to communicate with one another halfway across the world, but society, at large, may not have the maturity to handle all our cultural differences on a global scale yet.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail